The Shady Lady

-Synopsis
+Plot

-Fleeing a murder scandal in New York in which she was wrongfully implicated, Lola Mantell (Phyllis Haver) escapes to the sultry streets of Havana, Cuba, where American outcasts and criminals drift beneath the tropical gaiety.
+Fleeing a murder scandal in New York in which she was wrongfully implicated, Lola Mantell escapes to the sultry streets of Havana, Cuba, where American outcasts and criminals drift beneath the tropical gaiety.
 Cloaked in mystery and tinged by rumor, she becomes known among the city’s smart set only as “The Shady Lady,” keeping aloof from the gambling houses and glittering clubs frequented by American expatriates.

-Lola's cover is nearly shattered when Professor Holbrook (Louis Wolheim), a brutish and sharp-eyed former New York gangster now operating a lavish casino, recognizes her one fateful evening.
-Holbrook, unaware that she was innocent of the New York crime, blackmails her into seducing a man who has become his biggest obstacle—Monte Blake (Robert Armstrong), a cool and daring American soldier-of-fortune who has been systematically hijacking Holbrook’s illicit gun shipments.
+Lola's cover is nearly shattered when Professor Holbrook, a brutish and sharp-eyed former New York gangster now operating a lavish casino, recognizes her one fateful evening.
+Holbrook, unaware that she was innocent of the New York crime, blackmails her into seducing a man who has become his biggest obstacle—Monte Blake, a cool and daring American soldier-of-fortune who has been systematically hijacking Holbrook’s illicit gun shipments.

 Blake, for all his charm, is a formidable foe, and Holbrook sees Lola’s beauty and presumed criminal instincts as the perfect lure.
 Forced into the scheme, Lola reluctantly approaches Blake, determined to save herself by betraying another.

 But as she spends time with the sardonic adventurer, Lola finds herself drawn to him—and ultimately falls deeply in love.
 When the moment comes to deliver Blake to Holbrook, her conscience overwhelms her.
 She confesses everything.
 To her astonishment, Blake remains calm.
 He already knew her identity and mission but had fallen for her regardless.
 Her honesty seals their bond.